codeface-io/SwiftObserver/readme.md

 * You may also create your own messenger:

     ~~~swift
-    let initialLastMessage: FancyMessageType = ...
+    enum Event { case none, userError, techError }

-    let messenger = Messenger(initialLastMessage)
+    let eventMessenger = Messenger<Event>(.none)

+    observer.observe(eventMessenger)
+    {
+        event in

+        // repond to event
+    }

+    eventMessenger.send(.techError)
     ~~~

-    An initial last message is required so it can be returned by `messenger.update` before any message has been sent.
+    The initializer of `Messenger<Message>` takes an initial `Message` that will be returned by `messenger.update` as long as no message has been sent.

      After at least one message has been sent, `update` will always return the last message, which you can also get via `messenger.lastMessage`.

 * Since the `Messenger<Message>` is just an `Observable`, you can include messengers in combined observations: